-Buying point in this sale can definitely save you money but you need to be selective with your bookings if you’re to guarantee a good return on the money you spend.
+Buying points in this sale can definitely save you money but you need to be selective with your bookings if you’re to guarantee a good return on the money you spend.

 Hyatt points sales are processed by Points.com so you’re not going to get a credit card travel/hotel category bonus if you buy points in this sale.

-This is a good time to use a card on which you’re looking to earn a sign-up bonus or a card whose points you value highly.
+This is a good time to use a card on which you’re looking to earn a welcome bonus or a card whose points you value highly.

-My personal preference would be to use the Blue Business Plus Credit Card from Amex (2 points/dollar) or a strong cash back credit card like the Citi Double Cash Card (2% back per dollar) or the Chase Freedom Unlimited Card (1.5% or 1.5 Chase Ultimate Rewards Points per dollar).
+My personal preference would be to use the Blue Business Plus Credit Card from American Express (2 points/dollar) or a strong cash back credit card like the Citi Double Cash Card (2% back per dollar or 2 Citi ThankYou Points per dollar) or the Chase Freedom Unlimited Card (1.5% or 1.5 Chase Ultimate Rewards Points per dollar).

-In some cases this sale doesn’t represent a great deal even though this is the best bonus we see Hyatt offer but, as I’ve shown, there will be instances where buying points in this sale can save a guest quite a bit of money…and I found the example I gave above without any effort whatsoever so it won’t be too hard to find a good deal if you’re prepared to put in a little work.
+In some cases this sale doesn’t represent a great deal even though this is the best bonus we see Hyatt offer but, as I’ve shown, there will be instances where buying points in this sale can save a World of Hyatt member quite a bit of money…and I found the example I gave above without any trouble whatsoever so it won’t be too hard to find a good deal if you’re prepared to put in a little work.